gquintard/varnish-rs/CONTRIBUTING.md

 ```

 Delete the top 2 lines with `mod try_to_build {` and the last `}`,  and reformat `object.expanded.rs`  before comparing it with `object.rs` to see the resulting code.
 Now, modify the `path` in the `compiler.rs` to point to the expanded file, and you should be able to run `cargo check --tests` to see the errors.

+# Using Docker

+Docker allows multiple Varnish versions on the same machine.
+To use it, run `just docker-run-76` or any other version (run `just` to see a list).
+On the first run, it will build the image, install needed dependencies, and then it will start the container.
+The container will have the git root directory mounted as `/app`, so you can run `cargo build` and `cargo test` as usual.
+All work is preserved in the `docker/.cache/<version>`, so restarting container would not need re-install everything.